developer-zebra/developer-zebra-site/src/emdk-for-xamarin/2-7/guide/nuget/index.md

 1. From within a project, right-click the project name and select `Manage NuGet Packages...` from the menu:
 	![img](win-manage-nuget-packages.jpg)
 <br>
 2. Tap on the `Browse` tab.
 Select the checkbox `Include prerelease`.
-In the search field type `EMDK`:
+In the search field type "`EMDK`":
 	![img](win-emdksearch.jpg)
 <br>
 3. Select `Symbol.XamarinEMDK`.
 Click the `Install` button to the right: